LucasDelfino92/morrowindsharp/mw#.md

 [**New Game Confirmation**](https://www.nexusmods.com/morrowind/mods/47693?tab=files)
 Adds a confirmation popup when you click on New Game in the main menu.

+> Note that this mod is incompatible with Chargen Revamped - Expanded Lands.

 [**Consistent Keys**](https://www.nexusmods.com/morrowind/mods/47954?tab=files)
 Renames keys so they'll have a consistent naming scheme.
 - Install the **Consistent Keys - MWSE Version** main file.